Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Not worth gaining:
 >'For what does it benefit a person to gain the whole world, and forfeit his soul?'
 Mark 8:36)

+>'For what good does it do a person if he gains the whole world, but loses or forfeits himself?'
+(Luke 9:25)